Uwern Jong goes on a shop hop in the Argentinian capital.

 Thankfully help is at hand in the form of fellow Brit and local expert, Sophie Lloyd.
 Sophie is the owner of boutique personal shopping company, Shop Hop B.A, a stylist whose philosophy is all about getting under the skin of a place.
 She honed her craft in Shanghai, in a style landscape not dissimilar to Buenos Aires.
 On a day-to-day basis, she runs bespoke shopping tours for tourists looking for help and insight.

-Sophie takes me on a whirlwind shopping spree and I’m excited to discover at what level the Argentine menswear scene is operating at.
+Sophie takes me on a whirlwind shopping spree and I’m excited to discover at what level the Argentine menswear scene is operating.
 At our first stop, the bar is set very high.
-We venture in the brand new store of Terrible Enfant in Retiro.
+We venture into the brand new store of Terrible Enfant in Retiro.
 It’s a glitzy, luxury shoe showroom set in a leafy backstreet opposite the Romanian Embassy.
 Basically, you’ve got to know it’s there, luckily Sophie does.
-Terrible Enfant is the brainchild of Hache Caillaud and Luz Bauzá, who decided that there needed to be a new generation of highend men’s footwear.
+Terrible Enfant is the brainchild of Hache Caillaud and Luz Bauzá, who decided that there needed to be a new generation of high-end men’s footwear.
 They combine local shoemaking traditions with European quality and an edgy, unique design style – think Berluti meeting Louis Leeman.
-While at the store, Sophie had them show me a range of luxurious woollen capes – part of a secret collection that currently lives on the store’s mezzanine level, soon to be a member’s lounge, turning the shop into concept store.
+While at the store, Sophie had them show me a range of luxurious woolen capes – part of a secret collection that currently lives on the store’s mezzanine level, soon to be a member’s lounge, turning the shop into a concept store.

 Our next stop is a house in Palermo Soho – where cool ‘hipster’ coffee shops mix with dilapidated family homes, crumbling pavements and graffiti-strewn walls.
 Number 5181 Niceto Vega stands out, its perfectly manicured frontage is a dead giveaway that this was no ordinary townhouse.
-It is the home of tailoring brand La Restinga, a three storey, beautifully restored colonial house, modernised into my dream home – complete with bar, courtyard and terrace.
-The idea is that patrons would have a homely space for private consultations to commission suits or bright-coloured alpaca jumpers.
-It’s a perfect place for a fashion-shoot, or party – luckily for us, the owner obliged us with the former.
+It is the home of tailoring brand La Restinga, a three-storey, beautifully restored colonial house, modernised into my dream home – complete with bar, courtyard and terrace.
+The idea is that patrons would have a homely space for private consultations to commission suits or brightly-coloured alpaca jumpers.
+It’s a perfect place for a fashion shoot, or party – luckily for us, the owner obliged us with the former.

 Around the corner, in an unassuming apartment building, we meet Ignacio, founder of Ropa Revolver, a casualwear concept brand selling everything from shirts and sunglasses, to manly scented-candles.
 I walk away with a pair of leather military boots for just US$80.
 Ignacio is a bit of a success story, getting his wares into stores across the country.
 It is a brand that you can only buy in Argentina – and at its showroom, at a great discount.